Yelp/elastalert/docs/source/recipes/adding_enhancements.rst

 where module is the name of a Python module, or folder containing ``__init__.py``, and file is the name of the Python file containing a ``BaseEnhancement`` subclass named ``MyEnhancement``.

-A special exception class ```DropMatchException``` can be used in enhancements to drop matches if custom conditions are met.
+A special exception class, ```DropMatchException```, can be used in enhancements to drop matches if custom conditions are met.
 For example:

 .. code-block:: python